 History of physics

-Professor Tom Ammirati teaches Principles of Physics, Physics 103 and 104, Modern Science and Technology: Gateway to a New Millenium, Physics 111 and Classical Mechanics, Physics 319.
+Professor Tom Ammirati taught Principles of Physics, Physics 103 and 104, Modern Science and Technology: Gateway to a New Millenium, Physics 111 and Classical Mechanics, Physics 319.

 Some of his recent research has involved re-starting another beam line of the accelerator to resume PIXE (particle/proton-induced X-ray emission) studies on soil samples taken locally.
 This would provide a non-destructive study of the elemental composition of target materials, basically soil, a technique commonly used by geologists, archaeologists, and art conservators.
 This research aims to acquaint students with an interesting technique while helping them to learn some fundamentals of physics.